 Doctors at Riley at IU Health participate in research to help improve how we understand and treat anxiety.
 These studies aim to discover the biological causes behind anxiety, new medicines to treat anxiety and how psychotherapies can be more effective.
-Learn more about how doctors conduct anxiety research and how your child can participate in these studies.
+Learn about anxiety research and participation opportunities.

 In addition to our primary hospital location at the Academic Health Center in Indianapolis, IN, we have convenient locations to better serve our communities throughout the state.